-An overall AHP analysis was performed, with separate AHP analyses done for each of the three property groups of office building owners, office building users and office property.
+An overall AHP analysis was performed, with separate AHP analyses done for each of the three panel groups of office building owners, office building managers and office tenants.
 Respondent consistency was assessed using the consistency ratio measure in AHP.
 A consistency ratio of less than 0.20 is considered suitable.